dinovski/histomx/README.md

 **Generate HistoMx report for a single RCC file**

-You will need the following R packages:
+The following R packages must be installed:
 "DESeq2", "dplyr", "ggplot2", "ggrepel", "knitr", "MASS", "plyr", "pROC", "RUVSeq", "RCRnorm", "archetypes"

 1. Open the 'terminal' application on your computer.